John P. Passalacqua

 COO – Dependency Legal Services

-Mr. Meyers has served as a Senior Attorney with California’s Administrative Office of the Courts, Center for Families, Children and the Courts (CFCC), where he developed statewide curriculum development and training for attorneys and court professionals engaged in juvenile law practice, and represented the California judiciary on a number of national and state boards and workgroups dedicated to improving attorney representation and child welfare systems.
-He is a consultant with the American Bar Association’s National Resource Center for Juvenile and Legal Issues and a member of their Parent Attorney Representation Project Steering Committee.
+Mr. Meyers has served as a Senior Attorney with California’s Judicial Council, Center for Families, Children and the Courts (CFCC), where he developed statewide curriculum development and training for attorneys and court professionals engaged in juvenile law practice, and represented the California judiciary on a number of national and state boards and workgroups dedicated to improving attorney representation and child welfare systems.
+He is a consultant with the American Bar Association’s National Resource Center for Juvenile and Legal Issues and a Steering Committee member of their National Allance for Parent Representation.

 Mr. Meyers had previously served as Assistant Attorney General in Tucson, Arizona, representing their Child Protective Services Division and has served as the supervising attorney for Parent Advocates of Sacramento.